Tool-Specific Implementation & Setup

 process.env.NODE_ENV === 'development' ||

-onUnhandledRequest: 'bypass', // Allow real API calls for unmocked endpoints
+onUnhandledRequest: 'bypass', // real API calls reach the network

 quiet: process.env.CI === 'true'